KelvCodes/Job-Tracker/README.md

 2️⃣ **Track Your Progress** – Mark jobs as **Applied, Interviewed, or Offered**. 🎯

-3️⃣ **Live Preview** – See your resume and cover letter update in real time. 👀
+3️⃣ **Stay Updated** – Set reminders for follow-ups and deadlines. 🔔

 4️⃣ **Customize it** – Add a profile picture, social links, and certifications. 🏆